KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ### Implications
-The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it....
+The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it